Chapter 5: An Unwanted Guardian

 Finally, the main figure spoke again.
-"Well, these are just assumptions.
+"I'm afraid there's little we can do to prove that these assumptions of yours are true.
 Now we must press at the matter at hand."
 The speaker leaned back.
 "We called you here because we have a proposition for you."

 "Your scouting skills are of most importance to the Seekers, therefore we cannot afford to lose you."
 A female voice spoke.

 "Not to mention your deep and personal ties with the Seekers."
 Another voice added.

 "There is one course of action we must put in place in order to keep you safe."
 The first figure added.

 I glanced between the Directors as I tried to decipher their body languages.
 I mentally cursed when their bodies were as still as statues.

 "We are orderingyou to be put under the protection of a Guardian until the threat has subsided.
 I'm afraid that there's no other alternative."

 The Directors were basically telling me that I had no choice but to remain under constant surveillance by some random Guardian who would be watching every single thing I did.
 They might even have to relocate me.
-I couldn't believe it.

 My leg twitched which caused a squeaking sound on the tiled floor.